blob421/GPUB/docs/getting_started.rst

 ---------------
 - 1. Launch run.bat or buyer.py.
 (Preferably 5 minutes before a release so the bot is logged-in)

-- 2. The program will ask for the number of pages to scan, 3-4 is recommended.
+- 2 The program will ask for the number of pages to scan (n), 3-4 is recommended.
 Input a number and press enter.

-- 3. The program will asks for a GPU model, the spacing is important.
+- 3. The program will asks for a GPU model (item), the spacing is important.
 E.g.:

     - tuf 5070 ti
     - 5070 ti super
     - xfx 6700 xt
     - TUF 5080
     - 6800

+- 4. (breakpoint): When 1 is found to be in stock , skips availability checks and proceeds to purchasing immediately.
+Can speed up the process but won't have a failover if someone was quicker and 2 were in stock.

-- 4. If you're using GPUB for a release, you can pre-configure your search criteria by creating a parameters.txt file in the root directory.
+- 5. If you're using GPUB for a release, you can pre-configure your search criteria by creating a parameters.txt file in the root directory.
 Make sure it follows this format:

-      - {"item": "Tuf 6070", "n": 3}
+      - {'n': 2, 'item': '5070 ti', 'breakpoint': 1, max_price: 1999}

      Be more specific if you want to prioritize speed e.g. TUF 6070 rather than just 6070.

-- 5. When the bot finds in-stock GPUs, it will display their prices and attempt to purchase the first one available.
+- 6. When the bot finds in-stock GPUs, it will display their prices and attempt to purchase the first one available.
 If someone was quicker , it'll try the other ones.